dnndev/xmp-docs/tokens/expressions.md

 - **Make decisions** — show different text or CSS classes based on your data
 - **Combine fields** — merge multiple fields into a single output
 - **Handle missing data** — provide fallback values when fields are empty or null
+- **Use system tokens** — reference the current user, portal, page, and module in your expressions

 ### When to Use Expression Tokens vs. xmod:Format